mr-sagar-shelar/masale-website/hugo/content/docs/learn/workflow/_index.md

 ## Explanation

-This is the workflow we recommend for developing a language with Langium.
-It is a step-by-step guide that will help you to get started with Langium and to understand the basics of language development.
+This is the workflow we recommend for developing a language with Masale.
+It is a step-by-step guide that will help you to get started with Masale and to understand the basics of language development.

 This simple introduction can be seen as three main parts: